 Since the Human Fertilisation and Embryology Authority (HFEA) removed donor anonymity in 2005 to allow children born from donated sperm or eggs to trace their biological parents, there has been a significant drop in the number of egg and sperm donors.
 We have overcome the shortage of donated eggs in the UK through the introduction of our Egg Sharing programme, but the supply of donor sperm in the UK has been so significantly affected that most of our clients find that are either unsuccessful in acquiring donor sperm, have a very limited choice or have to import donor sperm from abroad.

 To make donor sperm more readily available to our infertile couples, single women and gay couples, we introduced a Sperm Sharing programme, which works in the same way as our very successful Egg Sharing programme.
-A male with normal sperm parameters can donate samples to help others requiring donor sperm to create their own families, and receive free fertility treatment cycle for his partner in return, excluding HFEA fee, any embryo freezing, or ICSI procedure.
+A healthy male with normal sperm parameters can donate samples to help others requiring donor sperm to create their own families, and in return receive fertility treatment at no cost for his partner in return.
+This excludes the HFEA fee, any embryo freezing, or ICSI procedure.

 Am I eligible to use the sperm sharing scheme?

 We are very happy to discuss the possibility of sperm sharing with men between the ages of 18 and 41 whose sperm parameters are normal.
 If you are interested in the scheme you will need to discuss it with one of our Fertility Consultants and complete a sperm donor health questionnaire.
 If you have already had your sperm analysis done, we may be able to advise you immediately whether you are eligible.